paragchaudhuri/cg-demos/bresenham/README.md

-# Demo: Bresenham Line Drawing Algorithm
+# Demo: Bresenham's Line Drawing Algorithm

 <br>
 <br>

 ## About

- TODO
-This code is mostly same as the code of *01_triangle.cpp* (Tutorial_01).
-So you might see quite a lot similarities.
-In this tutorial we draw a cube with OpenGL.
-When you untar the downloaded tgz file, you will find a cpp and a hpp file **03_colorcube.cpp** and **03_colorcube.hpp** and a file named **Makefile**.
-You will also find two shader files, **03_fshader.glsl** and **03_vshader.glsl**.
+In this tutorial we draw a line by first figuring out the pixels to plot as GL_POINTS using Brensenham's Algorithm covered in the lectures.
+In a separate window we see how the same is done with GL_LINES provided by OpenGL.
+Additionallly we also implement the "All-integer optimization" of Bresenham's ALgorithm and extend both float and int versions to work in all octants.

 <br>
 <br>

 ## Running the code
-TODO
 Same as Tutorial_01, compilation of the code can be done using `make`.
-If you have a driver supporting OpenGL 4.1 then running `03_colorcube` will do the trick for you.
+If you have a driver supporting OpenGL 4.1 then running `bresenham` will do the trick for you.
 But if your system supports OpenGL 3.2+.
-Then in order to run the code the following changes need to be made in the **03_colorcube.cpp**.
-In the line number 154 and 155,
+Then in order to run the code the following changes need to be made in the **bresenham.cpp**.
+In the main function,

 ```cpp
 glfwWindowHint( GLFW_CONTEXT_VERSION_MAJOR, 4);